Dreghorn: Locale

 Holmsford Bridge which replaced a fording point of the River Irvine, looking south along the B730 towards Drybridge.

 Dreghorn lies on a ridge between Annick Water, to its immediate north, and the River Irvine further south.
 The old main road from Irvine to Kilmarnock (now the B7081) formed the original village street along the ridge.
 As Townfoot, it rises to the high point of the ridge at the Parish Church in the centre of the village, then continues as Main Street east along the ridge, down to the nearby village of Springside which is also in Dreghorn Parish.

 The Annick Water runs close to the north of the village, along the edge of the Annick Valley Park.
 Woodland and open green spaces, including playing fields, separate Dreghorn from Irvine New Town, with the district of Broomlands adjoining the park.
 The disused Irvine to Busby railway line, which runs along this park, has been converted to a footpath, and forms National Cycle Route 73 as part of the Irvine New Town Trail.

 At a crossroads immediately to the east of the church, Station Brae runs north down the hill to the former Dreghorn railway station, and the B730 runs south towards Drybridge, crossing the River Irvine at Holmsford Bridge.
 Here it crosses under the A71 road, which runs as a modern bypass along the Irvine Valley to the south of the village.
 A link from the B730 joins the A71 at a roundabout at Corsehill, providing expressway access from Dreghorn to Irvine town centre, and eastwards to Kilmarnock.

-The Churches
+Religion

 Excavations of the Neolithic site suggest ritualistic features, and early Christians including the Culdees often took over pagan religious sites for their churches.
 Saint Brendan influenced the area in the 6th century.
 It seems that relics of his fellow monk Barrintus were venerated at Dreghorn church, though this could date from a much later period.
 When Kilwinning Abbey was established around 1171, fourteen parishes including Dreghorn came under its control.
 One of the monks would have been given charge of Dreghorn parish and the church lands.